President: Joan Hendrick

 Secretary: Jenn Potter

-Community Outreach: Kayla Anderson, Gillian Harvey, Tristan Harvey, Marsha Henderson
+Board Members: Kayla Anderson, Gillian Harvey, Tristan Harvey, Jenn Potter, Anne Russo

 Having lived and travelled abroad for 6 ½ years Kayla saw firsthand the destruction of watersheds and aquatic ecosystems.
 On her return to the South Island she soon realized the wild places and animals she had grown fond of were under threat, and what began as a passion became a cause.
 Kayla’s desire is to help convey that clean air, water, and a healthy environment are natural treasures that need protection.
 Kayla describes the Maltby Lake watershed asa jewel in our landscape that shines as a flora and fauna refuge in the midst of the expanding municipality.
 She believes in natural capital; that there is value in saving natural habitat for species at risk and for people who benefit from its services – services such as regulating our climate, cleaning and filtering our water and air, and providing social opportunities.